Iowa, U.S. Presidents, & U.S. Postage Stamps.

 (C-0155) U.S. #3930 37¢ Presidential Libraries First Day of Issue: August 4, 2005 City: West Branch, Iowa & Various Presidential Libraries across USA This First Day Cover includes U.S. #12695¢ Herbert Hoover.

-Click here to go on to the next section…
+Click here to continue on to the next section…

 Click here to see the complete Index of stamp themes…